 Micro Fourier Transform Infrared (FTIR) spectroscopy & mapping

-Isaac lab offers micro FTIR spectroscopy and mapping using the standalone LUMOS II FTIR microscope.
-Data collection can be performed in various modes (i.e. external reflection, transmission or ATR (Attenuated Total Reflection.
+The ISAAC lab offers micro FTIR spectroscopy and mapping using the standalone LUMOS II FTIR microscope.
+Data collection can be performed in various modes (i.e. external reflection, transmission or Attenuated Total Reflection (ATR).
 As the FTIR spectrometer is integrated, the microscope is easily movable to any location to assist in analysing organic and inorganic materials at the microscale.
 The extensive working distance allows samples and objects up to about 4 cm thick to be analysed.

 Additional accessories available:

 large ATR accessory, fitted with a large germanium hemispheric crystal.